 And yet, maybe this letter feels a little challenging right now.
-A year ago, Q might’ve been effortlessly cool, a middle initial that could spark up a conventional name.
+Not so long ago, Q might’ve been effortlessly cool, a middle initial that could spark up a conventional name.
 It suggested James Bond’s inventive Quartermaster, the wizard of spy gadgetry.

 But now, as the letter Q seems intertwined with conspiracy theories, maybe it feels a little different?